apache/incubator-devlake-website/docs/GettingStarted/HelmSetup.md

 ### Deploy with Ingress

 Conditions:
- - I have already configured default ingress for the Kubernetes cluster
+ - I have already configured the default ingress for the Kubernetes cluster
  - I want to use http://devlake.example.com for visiting devlake

 ```